 - BUS 498 Internship

 These electives can be completed in any combination.
 Study abroad credits, business internship, and cross-cultural courses all need to be approved by the student's academic advisor.
-The department maintains a list of pre-approved courses.

 Note: To satisfy degree requirements for the B.S. in International Business, students must: